Interacting dark sector with quadratic coupling: theoretical and observational viability: Methodology

 \subsection{Observational Data}

 Here we will present the observational datasets. \begin{itemize}

 \item \textbf{Type Ia Supernovae (SNe Ia):} SNe Ia are considered standard candles in astronomy and have played a pivotal role in observing the Universe's accelerated expansion \cite{Planck-2018vi,Riess_1998,Perlmutter-1998,Perlmutter_1999}.
 In general, the apparent magnitude and luminosity distance are related by $m=5\log \left(D_L\right)+25+M\,$, where $M$ is the absolute magnitude. $D_L(z)$ represents the luminosity distance expressed in units of Mpc.
-In this analysis, $1048$ measurements of apparent magnitudes from Type Ia supernovae were used, referred to as the Pantheon sample\footnote{The Pantheon data is available and can be downloaded from \href{http://www.github.com/dscolnic/Pantheon}{http://www.github.com/dscolnic/Pantheon}.}.
+In this analysis, $1048$ measurements of apparent magnitudes from Type Ia supernovae were used, referred to as the Pantheon sample\footnote{The Pantheon data is available and can be downloaded from \url{http://www.github.com/dscolnic/Pantheon}.}.
 This dataset covers the redshift range $0.01<z<2.3$ \cite{Scolnic_2018,Betoule-2014}.

 \item \textbf{Current Value of the Hubble Expansion Rate ($H_0$):} The Hubble expansion rate obtained by \cite{Riess:2016jrr} provides the best estimate of $H_0=(73.24\pm 1.74)\,$km s$^{-1}$ Mpc$^{-1}$, from a set of observations containing more than 600 Cepheids, using both infrared and visible frequencies.
 This value is independent of the cosmological model.